-1. Specific Aims
+- 1. Specific Aims.

-- 2. Background and Significance - 3.
-Preliminary Studies, if relevant - 4.
-Research Design and Methods - 5.
-Project Timeline - 6.
-Literature Citations - 7.
-Budget and budget narrative (budget justification) - 8.
-Biographical sketches (uploaded as one combined pdf) - 9.
-Letter(s) of collaboration/support (uploaded as one combined pdf) - 10.
-Letter of support from Head of Laboratory (HOL) and/or Department Head (required) - 11.
-Letter of commitment from partnering faculty/institution (if applicable) - 12.
-Use of Vertebrate Animals (if applicable)
+- 2. Background and Significance.

+- 3. Preliminary Studies, if relevant.

+- 4. Research Design and Methods.

+- 5. Project Timeline.

+- 6. Literature Citations.

+- 7. Budget and budget justification (narrative).
+This must include the names of RU personnel working on the project, along with their effort commitment.

+- 8. Biographical sketches (uploaded as one combined pdf).

+- 9. Letter(s) of collaboration/support; trainees must include a letter from their HOL/Mentor (uploaded as one combined pdf).

+- 10. Letter of commitment from partnering faculty/institution (if applicable).

+- 11. Use of Vertebrate Animals (if applicable).